khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

     through the beard is obligatory when taking _ghusl_ from _Janābah_—and not obligatory in _wuḍū_.[^37]

-## Washing The Arms Including The Elbows
+## Washing the arms including the elbows

 [Note]{.smallcaps}: The arms here which we are ordered to wash begin with the fingertips and hands—which are to be included in this washing—they being part of the arm (_yad_) which we are ordered to wash in the _āyah_.

-Allāh !swt says:
+Allāh BSWT says:

 > O Ye who believe!
 When ye prepare for prayer, wash your faces, and your hands (and arms) to the elbows; rub your heads (with water); and (wash) your feet to the ankles.
 [Sūrah al-Māʾidah, 5:7]

-Humrān ibn Abān reports that ʿUthmān !p[him] called for water for _wuḍū_ and mentioned the Prophet's BPBUH way of making _wuḍū_—and Humrān said: Then he washed his right arm including the elbow three times, then the left in the same way (al-Bukhārī and Muslim as has preceded).
+Humrān ibn Abān reports that ʿUthmān BP_HIM called for water for _wuḍū_ and mentioned the Prophet's BPBUH way of making _wuḍū_—and Humrān said: Then he washed his right arm including the elbow three times, then the left in the same way (al-Bukhārī and Muslim as has preceded).